 We may issue additional common stock, including securities that are convertible into or exchangeable for, or that represent the right to receive, common stock or substantially similar securities, which may result in dilution to our stockholders.
 In addition, our stockholders may be further diluted by future issuances, or exercises or vesting of outstanding equity awards, under our equity incentive plans.
 Sales of substantial amounts of common stock by us or our stockholders in the public market could adversely affect the market price of the common stock.
 The market price of our common stock could decline as a result of sales or issuances of a large number of our common stock or similar securities in the market after this offering or the perception that such sales or issuances could occur.
+In addition, in February 2022, we filed a resale registration statement with the Securities and Exchange Commission which registers the resale of common stock held by the Heritage Stockholders, which represents 32.3% of our outstanding common stock.
+The sale of substantial amounts of shares of our common stock in the public market price of shares of our common stock.
+These sales, or the possibility that these sales may occur, could depress the price of our common stock or make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.

-If securities or industry analysts do not publish research or reports about our business or publish unfavorable research, or our results are below analysts' estimates, our stock price and trading volume could decline.
+If securities or industry analysts do not publish research reports about our business or publish unfavorable research, or our results are below analysts' estimates, our stock price and trading volume could decline.